bhtz/microscope/wwwroot/docs/roadmap.md

 CURRENT WORK
 ============

+* IS Clients as json
 * HASURA JWT CLAIMS - TESTING
-* ROLES ADMIN MVC
-* IS Clients as json